 The mantra “by his stripes we are healed” is repeated endlessly in Christian circles.
 However, these words extracted from Isaiah 53:5 focus on spiritual rather than physical healing.

 Finally, I should note that in a real sense Christ’s atonement on the cross does extend to physical healing.
 One day, “there will be no more death or mourning or crying or pain, for the old order of things has passed away” (Revelation 21:4).
-However, as Paul points out, “We hope for what we do not yet have, we wait for it patiently” (Romans 8:25,emphasis added).
-In the meantime, we will all experience sickness and suffering.
-Indeed, those who live before Christ returns will all die of their last disease—the death rate is one per person and we’re all going to make it!
+However, as Paul pointed out, “We hope for what we do not yet have, we wait for it patiently” (Romans 8:25).
+And as we wait, we will all experience sickness and suffering.
+Indeed, those who live before Christ returns will all die of their last disease—the death rate is one per person, and we’re all going to make it!

-For further study, see Hank Hanegraaff, Christianity in Crisis (Eugene, Ore.: Harvest House Publishers, 1993).
+For further study, see Hank Hanegraaff, Christianity in Crisis: 21st Century (Nashville: Thomas Nelson, 2009).

 ***Note the preceding text is adapted from a new Revised and Updated version of The Complete Bible Answer Book that is forthcoming.
 When available we will update this page with corresponding information.
 Until then you can still purchase or receive for your partnering gift the current version by clicking here for purchase or here for partnering gift. ***